utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

   This operation initiates all necessary cells for a Bitcoin SPV instance in a single transaction.

-  The `outputs` include one SPV info cell and at least one SPV client cell.
+  The `outputs` include one SPV info cell and at least three SPV client cell.
 Cells should be consecutive, with the SPV info cell first, followed by N SPV client cells ordered by their ID from smallest to largest.

   Let's denote the number of SPV client cells as `n`.
 The structure of this transaction is as follows: